TclSecLab/CNA/TCL Security Advisory List.md

 ## How to Report a Security Issue

 If you discover a new security vulnerability in TCL products, please contact us through the following channels:
 - Security Vulnerability Submission Page: [https://src.tcl.com/](https://src.tcl.com/)
-- Email: security@tcl.com

 We welcome and appreciate all security researchers who contribute to product security, and we will acknowledge contributors in our advisories.